VAF has a committed team of Staff and Volunteers. They are our greatest asset.

 working for Yvonne Wallace, the Finance Manager.
 Jacqueline previously worked in the Department for Work and Pensions before taking early retirement to pursue new challenges.
 During her 37 years in the Civil Service, Jacqueline worked mainly in a support capacity to both staff and management and latterly as a Personal Adviser providing advice on services available to help people into work.

-Pauline Dewar, PA to Strategic Management Team
+Pauline Dewar, PA to Senior Management Team

 Pauline previously worked in the Voluntary Sector for YWCA Scotland for 14 years.
 In this time, Pauline's role was initially as Centre Administrator progressing to Information Support Officer and Finance Support Assistant.
-Most recently Pauline worked within Local Government providing support to the Benefits and Council Tax Department and Housing Services.
+Pauline also worked within Local Government providing support to the Benefits and Council Tax Department and Housing Services.